 The first church in the town was that of St. John the Baptist, which is now buried under the ancient road, once known as the Can Lladó or Sant Joan road and today as the Can Segarra road, ensuring that the earliest houses in the town were situated around it.

-The Sant Feliu church, most probably the second building, is referred to in documents in the year 1025, when it was sold by Conde Berenguer Ramón II.
+The Sant Feliu church, that you can now see with the audioguide, most probably the second building, is referred to in documents in the year 1025, when it was sold by Conde Berenguer Ramón II.